Marketing Masters: Scott Brinker Reveals the Future Martech Roadmap

 As martech continues to progress, what do you think the future martech roadmap will look like?

 Going back to that first principle I mentioned of design for change, it’s hard to know exactly how this stuff is going to play out.
-There’s a couple themes that seem like they’re going to continue to grow and evolve.
+There are a couple themes that seem like they’re going to continue to grow and evolve.

 One is that marketing is going to be increasingly responsible for customer experience across the customer journey.
 It’s not just the classic marketing touchpoints anymore, it’s how does marketing support the customer experience from a product, sales, and customer service perspective.